bdha/sprawl/README.md

 Installation
 ============

-Install SmartOS on a system (henceforce referred to as "the compute node") and configure it with stable storage.
+Boot SmartOS on a system (henceforce referred to as "the compute node") and configure it with stable storage.

 Install the required Perl modules.